FNNDSC/pl-markimg/README.rst

         [-z|--pointSize <sizeInPixels>]
         The size of points to be plotted on the image.
         Default is '10'.

+        [--addText <additionalText>]
+        If specified, burn this additional text on the final image.

+        [--addTextSize <additionalTextSize>]
+        The size of the additional text to be shown on the image.
+        Default is 5.

+        [--addTextPos <additionalTextPosition>]
+        The position of the additional text to be shown on the image.
+        Default is right.

+        [--addTextColor <additionalTextColor>]
+        The color of the additional text to be shown on the image.
+        Default is white.

         [-h] [--help]
         If specified, show help message and exit.